Board view

 Status

-, click into each status option that your database currently has and give your options a new name or color.
-You can also select+
+and want to add a new status option.Click into each status option that your database currently has and give your options a new name or color, or

-to create a new one, orDelete
+next to your existing options to create a new one.

 Add or change sub-groups